Shelled city in north Ukraine fears becoming 'next Mariupol'

 “We live without dates and days of the week,” Atroshenko told Ukrainian television.

-Located only about 70 kilometers (45 miles) from Ukraine’s border with Belarus, Chernihiv was attacked in the early days of the war and encircled by Russian troops, but its defenders prevented a takeover.

-“Chernihiv has become a symbol of the Russian army’s failed blitzkrieg, in which the plan was to take the city over in one day and advance towards Kyiv,” Mykola Sunhurovskyi, a military analyst at the Kyiv-based Razumkov Center think tank, said.

-Ever since a Russian blast hit a Stalin-era movie theater next to his 12-story residential building, Kazmerchak has been spending his nights in a bomb shelter.
+Ever since a Russian blast hit a Stalin-era movie theater next to his 12-story residential building, Kazmerchak, the linguistics scholar, has been spending his nights in a bomb shelter.
 A Russian missile also destroyed the hotel not far from his house.

 “The walls were shaking so much,” he said.
 “I thought my house would collapse any minute and I would be left under the rubble.”

-Andrea Rosa in Kharkiv, Ukraine, Nebi Qena in Kyiv, Ukraine, and Associated Press journalists around the world contributed to this report.
+Andrea Rosa in Kharkiv; Nebi Qena in Kyiv; Cara Anna in Lviv and Associated Press journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine